griffithdan/griffithdan.github.io/pages/publications.md

 ## 2013

 (1) **Griffith, D.M.**, and T.M.
 Anderson.
 2013.
 Responses of African grasses in the genus Sporobolus to defoliation and sodium stress: tradeoffs, cross-tolerance, or independent responses?
 Plants 2:712-725.
 [Link to paper](https://www.ncbi.nlm.nih.gov/pubmed/27137400)

+## Books

+**Griffith, D.M.**, C.J.
+Still, and C.P.
+Osborne.
+2019.
+Revisiting the biome concept with a functional lens. eBook in Frontiers in Ecology and Evolution.
+[Link to ebook](https://www.frontiersin.org/articles/10.3389/fevo.2019.00144/full)